blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 2 - Edit Paths in dingo.yaml File

-Now we will edit our dingo.yaml file to update the following paths now that we moved our yaml to `/etc/dingo/`.
+Now we will edit our dingo.yaml file to update the following paths since we moved our yaml to `/etc/dingo/`.

 <br>

-We will need to edit the following paths: `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:` paths below.
+We will need to edit the following paths below: `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:`.

 ✅ Please adjust as needed with correct paths to match your username and directories.